 - a bulge on one side of the chest

-- consistently lying curved to one side (in babies)
+- consistently lying with the body curved to one side

-- problems with the heart and lungs, leading to shortness of breath and chest pain (in more severe cases)
+- in severe cases, problems with the heart and lungs, leading to shortness of breath and chest pain

-If a person does not receive treatment for their scoliosis, problems can arise later in life, such as impaired heart and lung function.
+If an infant does not receive treatment for scoliosis, they will be more at risk of problems later in life, such as impaired heart and lung function.

 Below are some of the possible causes of scoliosis:

-- Neuromuscular conditions: These affect the nerves and muscles and include cerebral palsy, poliomyelitis, and muscular dystrophy.
+- Neuromuscular conditions: These conditions affect the nerves and muscles.
+They include cerebral palsy, poliomyelitis, and muscular dystrophy.

-- Specific genes: At least one gene is thought to be involved in scoliosis.
+- Specific genes: Researchers believe that at least one gene plays a role in the development of scoliosis.

-- Leg length: If one leg is longer than the other, the individual may develop scoliosis.
+- Leg length: If one leg is longer than the other, an individual may develop scoliosis.

-- Syndromic scoliosis: Scoliosis can develop as part of another disease, including neurofibromatosis and Marfan’s syndrome.
+- Syndromic scoliosis: Scoliosis can develop as part of a medical condition, including neurofibromatosis or Marfan’s syndrome.

-- Osteoporosis: This can cause secondary scoliosis due to bone degeneration.
+- Osteoporosis: Osteoporosis can cause secondary scoliosis due to bone degeneration.

-- Other causes: Bad posture, carrying backpacks or satchels, connective tissue disorders, and some injuries.
+- Other causes: Poor posture, carrying backpacks or satchels, connective tissue disorders, and some injuries can cause spinal curvature.